lingtalfi/SqlWizard/doc/api/Ling/SqlWizard/Util/MysqlStructureReader/readContent.md

 - uind: array, the unique indexes.
 Each entry of the array is itself an array representing one index.
     Each index is an array of column names composing the index.
 - uindDetails: array, the unique indexes details.
 Same structure as the **indexes** property.
 See below for more details.
 - indexes: array, the indexes details.
-The array has the following entries:
+The array contains items, each of which has the following entries:
      - name: string, the name of the index
      - keys: an array of the index keys, each of which being an array with the following entries:
          - colName: string, the name of the index column